 Comments on all pages may be closed after 4 weeks.

 We ask you to please bear in mind our guidelines when submitting comments.

 Where views have been sought, all comments will be considered before the response is published.

-We pre-moderate most of the comments we receive.
+We pre-moderate all of the comments we receive.

 ‘Pre-moderation’ means that comments will not be published instantly.
-Comments will be checked first by moderators who will monitor the site during normal working hours (0900 – 1730, GMT) and aim to process comments as quickly as possible.
+Comments will be checked first by moderators who will monitor the site during normal working hours (0900 – 1730, GMT, Monday to Friday) and aim to process comments as quickly as possible.